Insure.com ranks 2025’s best insurers. See the winners.

 Molina Healthcare offers plans under Medicaid and Medicare and through the state health insurance marketplace.

-It’s not available in every state, but the customers who get their insurance through Molina give it high marks for affordability and customer satisfaction.
+It’s not available in every state, but the customers who get their insurance through Molina give it high marks for affordability, policy offerings and customer satisfaction.
 The vast majority of customers we surveyed said they would recommend the company to others.

-Overall, Molina ranked No. 9 in Insure.com’s list of the Best Health Insurance Companies for 2024 with a rating of 3.7 (or, more precisely, 3.73) out of 5 stars.
+Overall, Molina ranked No. 9 in Insure.com’s list of the Best Health Insurance Companies for 2025 with a rating of 3.60 out of 5 stars.

 Below is Insure.com’s review of the company.
 It’s based on third-party metrics and our in-depth survey of insurance customers.
 Find the full methodology here, including an explanation of our survey scores.